Music Video Overshadowing

 - "Turn The Page" by Bob Seger.
 Song: The hard lifestyle of a musician who is constantly touring in places that may not appreciate him.
 Video by Metallica: A Single Mom Stripper drives from place to place, stripping and picking up tricks while her daughter waits forlornly in hotel rooms.

-- "Whiskey in the Jar" by Thin Lizzy.
-Song: An old Irish drinking song about a highwayman who is betrayed by his old lady.
+- "Whiskey in the Jar" Song: An old Irish drinking song about a highwayman who is betrayed by his old lady.
 Video by Metallica: A bunch of heavy metal chicks throw the wildest party ever and thrash the hell out of their house.